GitZH-Chen/Awesome-Riemannian-Deep-Learning/README.md

 # Awesome Riemannian Deep Learning
 🌟 This is an ongoing repo, containing resources on Riemannian deep learning.
+Any suggestions are welcome! 🚀

+This repo does not inlcude Riemannian optimization.
+Interested readers can refer to [Awesome-Riemannian-Optimization](https://github.com/andyjm3/Awesome-Riemannian-Optimization) by Andi Han.

 <details open>
   <summary><h2><b> Contents </b></h2></summary>